Useful Information about Direct Payments

 PeoplePlus will work with your social worker to make sure that you get help with your Direct Payments whenever you need it.

 PeoplePlus will support and assist you to manage all aspects of your Direct Payments including:

 - Understanding what Direct Payments can be used for and how you report on monies spent

 - Advertising, recruiting, interviewing and employing a Personal Assistant

-- Choosing a care agency or residential care and support
+- Choosing a care agency, micro-enterprise or residential care and support

 - Payroll services for those who choose to employ Personal Assistants